patcon/nodescription.net-v2/notes.md

    [upstream-lisi]: https://soundcloud.com/upstreampodcast/lisi-krall

-It inspired me to get into my usual _[complexity science](#2019-05-17)_ way of thinking: What might this event represent as a selected adaptation in the network at one level (human society), and how might it be generalized to events that have happened at other levels (biological)?
+It inspired me to get into my usual _[complexity science][complexity-note]_ way of thinking: What might this event represent as a selected adaptation in the network at one level (human society), and how might it be generalized to events that have happened at other levels (biological)?

+   [complexity-note]: #2019-05-17

 Perhaps you have heard of mitochondria.
 If you remember from high school, mitochondria are the "power plants of the cells".
 They produce